 The College is a private university/institution and can rely on an extensive network of contacts in European institutions, national administrations, international organisations, European universities and professional circles.
 Alumni of the College of Europe occupy positions of responsibility in Europe and across the world.
 Many come back to the College to share their experiences with the students.

-Although the College has no scholarships of its own, some 70% of all College students benefit from whole or partial scholarships, these being granted by governments or private institutions.
+Although the College has no scholarships of its own, more than 70% of all College students benefit from whole or partial scholarships, these being granted by governments or private institutions.
 (Admissions)